seancrowe/clean-data-xmls/README.md

 This exe is tested on Windows 2008 R2 with each build, which is the oldest version of Windows server CHILI supported over the last 4 years.
 ## Build
-This project uses [Nexe](https://github.com/nexe/nexe) to compile Node 14 into a command-line application.
+This project uses [Pkg](https://github.com/vercel/pkg) to compile Node 14 into a command-line application.
+It is targeted towards Windows machines as CHILI publisher runs in a Windows environment.

-To build this project, you need to follow the directions on [Nexe](https://github.com/nexe/nexe) to make sure you have the requirements for building Node.js.

-Since most likely you will be building on Windows, the best way meet these requirements is on a fresh Windows 10 install, install VS Studio Community Edition, install Node 14 and choose yes to install requirements for building node, and then manually install [NASM](https://www.nasm.us/).

-Once the requirements are installed, you can then fork this project and run the following commands in order:
+You can fork this project and run the following commands in order:
 ```
 npm run install
 ```